hy2836/IEORE4501_FinalProject/README.md

 ### Description: New York City Apartment Hunt with a Green Twist
 #### 1. Project Overview
-Our apartment lease ends on December 31st, 2023, and Xinyue and I need to find a new home in New York City.
+Our apartment lease ends on December 31st, 2023, and Xinyue and I need to find a new apartment in New York City.
 We have set a budget and prefer to live in a neighborhood that is quiet with a lot of greenery.
 As part of the final project for IEOR E4501: Tools For Analytics, my teammate and I are tasked with creating a Jupyter notebook that will help us find a great area to live within our preferences.
 Leveraging the power of data analysis and visualization, we aim to simplify your apartment-hunting process by providing insightful information about various neighborhoods in NYC.

 #### 2. Data Sources and Methodology
 To achieve this, we will integrate and analyze data from multiple sources: